devsdocs/growth_standards/README.md

   print(json.encode(calcBMIForAge.toJson()));
 }
 ```
+### For updated example and usage check the test and example

 ### Hello amazing community! 🌟 I'm passionate about creating innovative solutions with Dart programming, and I've poured my heart into this project.
 Your support can help take this project to new heights.
 By contributing, you're not just donating; you're investing in the future of this valuable tool.